IBM

 Tugboat’s weekly build statistics provide a snapshot of development progress.

-Because Tugboat’s preview environments are ephemeral and on-demand, they can be building in the background while other pull requests are being reviewed.
-There is no hours-long delay on either side of reviewing a code change while development environments pull down code, reset the DB, and wait for a build.
-When QA is ready to start the review, the environment is there, at a secure URL, waiting for someone to perform the review.
-After the review is complete, the environment can be deleted.
+Tugboat’s environments are on-demand and built in the background while other pull requests are being reviewed.
+No hours-long delay.
+No waiting for the testing server to pull all the changes and build.
+When QA is ready to start the review, the environment is there, at a secure URL, waiting for them.

 Screenshot showing Tugboat preview environments for every pull request